opengovsg/postmangovsg/docs/api-usage.md

 Postman API allows the sending of attachment.
 Here are a few things to note:
 - Your attachment has to pass our antivirus scan.
 - Attachment should not exceed 2MB in size per email.
-- You can only attach a maximum of 2 attachment per email.
+- You can only attach a maximum of 2 attachments per email.
 - All attributes in your HTML will be stripped, except what is listed [here](https://github.com/opengovsg/postmangovsg/blob/15d1d853aa32457f17f400beef3e93249797f520/shared/src/templating/xss-options.ts#L30).
-- It must be within the list of file types supported below.
+- Attachment format must be within the list of file types supported below.

 **List of supported file types**
 - asc